Family Nurse Practitioner

 If you are an international applicant, you can apply to this program; however, please be aware that you must:

 - be available to complete certain degree requirements in the state of Texas

-- have a bachelor of science in nursing (B.S.N.) degree from a nursing program accredited by the National League for Nursing Accrediting Commission (NLNAC), Commission on Collegiate Nursing Education (CCNE) or other nationally-recognized nursing education accrediting body in the United States.
+- have a bachelor of science in nursing (B.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the National League for Nursing Accrediting Commission (NLNAC), Commission on Collegiate Nursing Education (CCNE) or other nationally recognized nursing education accrediting body.
 Your B.S.N. degree must be reflected on your transcript when you apply.